-Bristlecone Pine has forest green foliage.
+Bristlecone Pine is primarily valued in the landscape for its ornamental upright and spreading habit of growth.
+It has forest green evergreen foliage.
 The needles remain forest green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Bristlecone Pine is an evergreen tree with a strong central leader and an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.

 This is a relatively low maintenance tree.
 When pruning is necessary, it is recommended to only trim back the new growth of the current season, other than to remove any dieback.
 It has no significant negative characteristics.

 Bristlecone Pine is recommended for the following landscape applications;

 Bristlecone Pine will grow to be about 20 feet tall at maturity, with a spread of 25 feet.
 It has a low canopy with a typical clearance of 1 foot from the ground, and is suitable for planting under power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live to a ripe old age of 300 years or more; think of this as a heritage tree for future generations!